help-me-mom/ng-mocks/README.md

 ```

 It also supports objects.
 All properties that are not objects or functions will be omitted,
-the functions will be dummy functions.
+the functions will become dummy functions.

 ```typescript
 const instance = MockService({